Puncch Beat: Episodes

+Season 1

 Episode 1: Rosewood High

 Divyanka, her sister Aditi and Rahat arrive at the prestigious institution Rosewood High.
 Rahat, a street fighter is looking forward to a new beginning as he lost his mother at a very young age and has no clue about his father.
 Divyanka, a talented Kathak dancer values her mother's ghungroos more than anything else.
 Meanwhile, Ranbir, the school champion and the head boy of Rosewood High is bullying over a guy, along with his group of friends, as the guy had messed around with Ranbir's girlfriend, Padmini.
-After the stripping the guy and sharing a kiss with Padmini, Ranbir follows the guy who is running wildly through the school campus.
+After stripping the guy and sharing a kiss with Padmini, Ranbir follows the guy who is running wildly through the school campus.
 While running in the corridors, the guy bumps into Divyanka and her sister.
 This causes her to trail behind him up to the rooftop.
 On the other hand, Ranbir stumbles upon Rahat while looking for the guy.
 Ranbir accidentally takes Rahat's bracelet assuming it to be his own.
 This causes Rahat to chase him.
 Eventually Ranbir, Dinky, Rahat and the guy, all end up at the roof.
-Amidst all this fights, Dinky slips and is hanging from the roof.
+Amidst all these fights, Dinky slips and is hanging from the roof.
 However, she is saved by Rahat and Ranbir.